grepruby/ERC20-Token-On-Hyperledger/README.md

 Org2MSP
 ```

-If you experience errors troubleshoot them using `docker log` and you can find the chaincode [here]().
+If you experience errors troubleshoot them using `docker log` and you can find the chaincode [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/OwnableToken.js#L27).

 ## ERC20 Architecture by Zeppelin
 We used [Zepeelin Solidity's](https://github.com/OpenZeppelin/openzeppelin-solidity) tested standards to create this ERC20 token version on HyperLedger.
-You can refer to the architechural model of ERC20 here:
+You can refer to the architectural model of ERC20 here:

-- **Helpers**  - Includes validations, checks which must be fulfilled during chaincode invocation or query; and utils for making the code `DRY`.
+- **helpers**  - Includes validations, checks which must be fulfilled during chaincode invocation or query; and utils for making the code `DRY`.
-- **examples** - A simple chaincode that demonstrate how to create a simple token using the basic chaincodes provided in the repository.
+- **examples** - A simple chaincode that demonstrate how to create a simple token using the basic chain codes provided in the repository.
-- **ERC20** - A standard interface for fungible ERC20 tokens on HyperLedger.
+- **tokens** - A standard interface for fungible ERC20 tokens on HyperLedger.

 ## Security
 Techracers is meant to provide secure and simple code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problem you might experience.